azeembootwala/DesignPatterns-Deep-learning/README.md

 # DesignPatterns-Deep-learning

-## Repository that contains examples of recent state of the art deep-learning design patterns.
+## Repository that contains recent state of the art deep-learning design patterns.